HiMiuy/hwx/README.md

 # Get the number of packets in report time interval
 Results are placed in `output/png/`. <br>
+I want to practice how to use Github, make, and cmake. <br>
 <br>
 This is a C language implementation the number of packets in report time interval you decide using Libtrace.
 I ran it only in my environment (macOS Sonoma 14.4.1).
-I want to practice how to use Github, make, and cmake.

 ## Requirement
 - python3